ambrop72/aprinter/README.md

     To use the toolchain, extract it somewhere and modify your PATH as follows: export PATH=/path/to/toolchain/bin:$PATH
   * Edit compile.sh and adjust MCU and F_CPU (or pass them as environment variables, but you'll forget it next time).
-  * Open aprinter/printer/aprinter.cpp and adjust the configuration.
+  * Open aprinter/printer/aprinter-<your_board>.cpp and adjust the configuration.
     If you don't know what something means, you probably don't need to change it.
     All units are based on millimeters and seconds.
+    NOTE: documentation of configuration parameters is present in aprinter-melzi.cpp only.
   * Regenerate the thermistor tables inside the generated/ folder to match your thermistor and resistor types.
     You can find the generation command inside the files themselves.
     The python script mentioned prints the code to stdout, you need to pipe it into the appropriate file.
+  * Modify compile.sh to select the MCU, the frequency, and the main file for your board.
+    If your compiler is not available as avr-g++, adjust CROSS appropriately.
   * Run compile.sh to compile the code.
   * Upload the code to your MCU, however you do that; see flash.sh for an example.